CSP5UofG/Imaging-System-App/README.md

 ### **Download the project and Python**

-Download the source code as a zip file and unzip the project.
-You should now have a folder called imaging_system_app_project.
+Download the source code as a zip file and unzip it, by default it should be csp5-main-master.zip.
+You should now have a folder called imaging_system_app_project inside the unzipped folder, this is the project folder.

 Install [Python](https://www.python.org/downloads/release/python-3910/).